MatterMiners/lapis/docs/source/glossary.rst

       .. note::

-         The general concept of allocation and :term:`utilisation` is introduced by COBalD to internally decide about which resources to integrate or disintegrate.
+         The general concept of allocation and :term:`utilisation` is introduced by COBalD to internally decide which resources to integrate or disintegrate.

    Controller